akpetty/NESOSIM/README.md

 Petty, A. A., M. Webster, L. N. Boisvert, T. Markus, The NASA Eulerian Snow on Sea Ice Model (NESOSIM): Initial model development and analysis, Geosci.
 Mod.
 Dev.

 Versions:
- - v1.0: This initial NESOSIM model version is configured to run only for the Arctic Ocean through the accumulation season (August 15th to May 1st).
+ v1.0: This initial NESOSIM model version is configured to run only for the Arctic Ocean through the accumulation season (August 15th to May 1st).
+This was the version described in Petty et al., (2018) so please refer to that source code (click on the releases tab aobve) for that specific code version. v1.1: This latest version of NESOSIM includes a few minor updates.
+Thanks to Alex Cabaj for the help with some of this.
+Changes include:
+  - Upgrade of the code to Python 3.
+  - 50 km (increased from 100 km) grid resolution.
+  - An extended Arctic domain to cover all the peripheral seas.
+  - Switched from Basemap to pyproj/cartopy (surprisingly painful).
- - v1.1: This new version of NESOSIM includes a few small updates including: upgrade to Python 3, a bigger domain, introduction of CloudSat scaling parameters (Cabaj et al., 2020)
+  - Introduction of CloudSat scaling parameters by Alex Cabaj (Cabaj et al., 2020).

 ## Getting Started

 ### Conda installation

-I recommend using the included conda environment file - nesosim.yml - to ensure consistency in the Python 2.7 configuration when running this code.
-Note that you might struggle loading the pickled data in Python 3, hence the delay in updating (need to then regrid all the forcing data).
+I recommend using the included conda environment file - nesosim3.yml - to ensure consistency in the Python 3.7 configuration when running this code.
+Note that in version 1.1 we have upgraded the code to run in Python 3 (3.7) so your earlier environment will likely not work anymore.
+The code changes were pretty small.
+I have found some issues with conda giving access to all the necessary libraries, so you might need to use pip to install things like xarray and cartopy

 ```
-conda env create -f nesosim27.yml
+conda env create -f environment.yml
 ```

 Alternatively you can try generating your own conda environment using the following packages

 ```
-conda create -n nesosim27 python=2.7 scipy matplotlib basemap h5py netCDF4 xarray proj4
+conda create -n nesosim3 python=3.7 scipy matplotlib basemap h5py netCDF4 xarray proj4 cdsapi

 ```
 The conda Python environment can be activated with

 ```
-source activate nesosim27
+source activate nesosim3
 ```

 Or if you really want you can try simply installing the libraries it flags may be missing when you try and run the scripts, although there will likely be differences in the module versions used.